risc0/risc0/website/docs/reference-docs/about-plonk.md

 ## Basic Function

-PLONK makes uses of [accumulators](https://hackmd.io/@relgabizon/ByFgSDA7D) in order to ensure that one list is a permutation of another.
+PLONK makes use of [accumulators](https://hackmd.io/@relgabizon/ByFgSDA7D) in order to ensure that one list is a permutation of another.
 PLOOKUP uses PLONK to ensure that one list is contained in another list.

 ## Suggested Reading and Videos